Guccifer123/raspberry-pi-setting-up/en/step_2.md

 ### Which Raspberry Pi?

-There are several [models of Raspberry Pi](https://www.raspberrypi.org/products/), and for most people the Raspberry Pi 3 is the one to choose.
+There are several [models of Raspberry Pi](https://www.raspberrypi.org/products/), and for most people the Raspberry Pi 3 Model B+ is the one to choose.

 ![Raspberry Pi 3](images/raspberry-pi.png)